gnosis/dex-integration-tutorial/README.md

 Note that, if you plan to be experimenting with a locally hosted development network, you will need to install additional "devDepencencies" to mirgrate the `BatchExchange` Smart Contracts.
 This will be covered in detail once we have successfully confirmed our ability to interact with the existing mainnet smart contracts.

-## First Interaction with Batch Exchange
+## Interaction with Batch Exchange

 Assuming you were successful with optionally configuring your own project from the section above, we will continue here from a pre-configured environment obtained and installed as follows: